nf-core/scrnaseq/docs/output.md

 ## Cellranger

-Cell Ranger is a set of analysis pipelines that process Chromium single cell data to align reads, generate feature-barcode matrices, perform clustering and other secondary analysis.
+Cell Ranger is a set of analysis scripts that processes 10X Chromium single cell data to align reads, generate feature-barcode matrices, perform clustering and other secondary analysis.
 See [Cellranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) for more information on Cellranger.

 **Output directory: `results/cellranger`**